 Now during those trying, drought-filled years, it was not unheard of to find abandoned babes left on doorsteps.
 After their crops had failed, many families simply couldn't afford the expense of raising another child.
 When I reached down to unwrap the blanket, that is exactly what I expected to find.
 Nothing could have prepared me for what was actually there.

 I hesitate to say it was a baby horse, for it was more than that.
 The young foal in the basket was pure white in color, as if her coat were made from freshly fallen snow reflecting the light of the sun on a crisp winter morning.
 A single horn grew from the center of her forehead, like that of the unicorns of mythology.
 On her sides, near the top of her back, grew small feathery wings.
-Her mane and tail were blending colors of pink, light green, and light blue, and seemed to flow gracefully in some unknown breeze.
+Her mane and tail were blending colors of pink, light green, and light blue, and seemed to flow gracefully in some unfelt breeze.

 I untangled the blanket from her and carefully set her down on the rug in front of the unlit fireplace.
 I thought she might be hungry and went into the kitchen.
 I had no mares that were with foal at the time, so cow's milk would have to do.
 My youngest daughter was still not fully weaned, so I did have some baby bottles.
 I filled a small pan with milk and began to warm it on the stove.